CraneStation/wasmtime-wasi/docs/WASI-some-possible-changes.md

 Currently WASI follows POSIX semantics, when applicable.
 However, some details of POSIX aren't unambiguously ideal.

-## Argv/argc, environment variables

-These are planned but not implemented yet.

 ## Move higher-level and unused errno code out of the core API.

 The core API currently defines errno codes such as `EDOM` which are